cyrusfirheir/cycy-wrote-custom-macros/click-to-proceed/README.md

 - **Uses events**: Synthetic events make handling everything easier.
 And now allow the author to hook into them as needed.
 - **Simpler code**: Source code is cleaner, easier to modify.
 Dropped support for Internet Explorer, so the source is in modern JS.
 - **Lighter libray**: Functions (`go`, `goTo`), macros (`ctpHead`, `ctpTail`), and keywords (`nobr`, `redo`) were cut down.
 Some of them do not need to be in the base library and contribute towards bloat.
 The others, can be achieved by using other libraries alongside this.
 And if required, author can easily extend.
-- **Lighter State**: CTPs are now stored in a single repository in the `setup` object (vs `State.variables` in v1), and only the log is stored in story state (`State.variables`).
+- **Lighter State**: CTPs are now stored in a single repository in the `setup` object (vs `State.variables` in v1), and only the log is stored in story state (`State.variables`) and also, only for persistent instances.
 This repository does not need to persist across sessions, and does not need to be serialized into saves, so management is kept to a minimum.